-https://www.njit.edu/dos/code-student-conduct-article-11-university-policy-academic-integrity Please Note: Any use of ChatGPT for any assignment constitutes active and acknowledged plagiarism.
-It will not be tolerated or excused in any case.
-Your natural intelligence is always to be preferred to artificial intelligence.
-Artificially intelligent thinking and writing will always be inferior to naturally human thinking and writing.
-I am sorry to disabuse some of the technocratic community of this definite, unchanging truism and reality.
+http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.

 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
 If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu"